 Who replaces Cuomo if he is impeached and removed, or resigns?

 If Cuomo steps down or is removed from office via impeachment, Lieutenant Governor Kathy Hochul would become governor and serve out the remainder of his term (and be able to appoint a new lieutenant governor to serve out the rest of her term).
 Hochul would then be up for reelection (and face possible primary challenges from other Democrats) in 2022.
+She would become the state’s first female governor.

 Nothing, legally.
 Cuomo would regain his powers as governor, and Kathy Hochul would return to serving as lieutenant governor.
 Impeachment would undoubtedly come with a high political cost for Cuomo, however, and significantly reduce his chances at winning a fourth term in office, should he opt to run for reelection next year.